California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 17. Southwestern Speckled Rattlesnake

-They are considered mildly venomous; however, hospitalization is required after a person has been bitten, and antivenom must be administered immediately.
+They are considered mildly venomous; however, after a person has been bitten, hospitalization is required, and antivenom must be administered immediately.

 18. Mojave Rattlesnake

-As their names imply, these sets of snakes are mostly seen in the Mojave desert and some outer parts of the city.
-They are known to be especially aggressive towards humans.
+As their names imply, these snakes are mostly found in the Mojave desert and some outer parts of the city.

 They have gray-brown colored skin.
 However, their venom is just as lethal.
 A human can die within hours of the bite if antivenom isn’t immediately administered.